 |NAME 134 (CAEN Lab)||32|

 |Duderstadt Center 3358AC||22|

 |Duderstadt Center 3358BD||22|

 |GGBL 2029 (Conference Room)||20|

 * Chesebrough Auditorium contains two lapel microphones, and two handheld microphones for audience use.

-Some units have non-CAEN-managed spaces that also use the CAEN Lecture Capture Service.
+Some units have non-CAEN-managed spaces that also use the CAEN Lecture Recording Service.
 Those interested in using the service in these areas should first contact the departmental IT support staff there:

 - Climate and Space Sciences and Engineering (CLaSP)

 - School of Music, Theatre & Dance (SMTD)